emafasce/bioinformatics/README.md

 # Segmentation and classification on human renal tissue

 This is the Bioinformatics project "Segmentation on human renal tissue".
 In this github folder you can find the Latex document (Segmentation_bioinformatics.pdf), the presentation (Slides.pdf) and all the code I wrote.
-In this Readme I provided a very high level view of the contents of this project and a brief explanation on how to run the code.
+In this Readme I provide a brief explanation on how to run the code.

 ### MAIN TASKS